9.3.1. Moving points#

 array([[10.66025404, 5. , 0. , 1. ]])

-Kinetics Toolkit’s geometry module also provides simpler function to provide basic geometry operations, such as ktk.geometry.rotate, ktk.geometry.translate and ktk.geometry.scale.
-If we don’t need to express a full homogeneous transform, then we can use these simpler functions:
+Kinetics Toolkit’s geometry module also provides simpler functions to perform basic geometry operations, such as ktk.geometry.rotate, ktk.geometry.translate, and ktk.geometry.scale.
+If we don’t need to express a full homogeneous transform, then it is generally simpler to use these functions:

 point = [[10, 0, 0, 1]]